remlapmot/cibookex-r/README.md

-# Repository of R code for the Causal Inference Book Examples
+# Repository of R code for the Causal Inference Book Examples by Hernán and Robins

 The R code by Joy Shi and Sean McGrath available [here](https://cdn1.sph.harvard.edu/wp-content/uploads/sites/1268/1268/20/Rcode_CIpart2.zip) of the [Causal Inference Book](https://www.hsph.harvard.edu/miguel-hernan/causal-inference-book/) by Hernán MA and Robins JM rendered using [bookdown](https://bookdown.org/).